ebd622/docs/keystore_truststore.md

 ## Purpose
 * Keystore is used by KeyManager, trust store is used by TrustManager;
 * Keystore is used to authenticate the identity of a server to a client during an SSL/TLS handshake.
 After that a secure connection can be established.
+TODO

+## Content
+* Keystore consists of private key which is configured at server side for SSL connection.
+Keystore can be also configured on client side if client authentication is required at a server side.
+* Truststore consits of public keys and certificates.
+It is configured on the side where autjentication of other party is required.

 # References